-Please find below my response to the consultation concerning the above proposal.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in June.
+Please find below my response to the consultation concerning the above submission.
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in March.

-The site is within the Derwent Valley Mills World Heritage Site, inscribed on the World Heritage List by UNESCO in 2001.
+The site is within the Derwent Valley Mills World Heritage Site.
+The Derwent Valley Mills were inscribed on the World Heritage List by UNESCO in 2001.
 The Derwent Valley Mills Partnership, on behalf of HM Government is pledged to conserve the unique and important cultural landscape of the Derwent Valley Mills World Heritage Site; to protect its outstanding universal value (OUV), to interpret and promote its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.